-Concurrently with this Conditional Use Permit ("CUP") request, the Applicant has submitted an application for a Comprehensive Plan Amendment to add the approximate 12.37-acre portion of property identified as Tax Lot No. 1414090000101 to Crook County's inventory of Significant Mineral and Aggregate Sites ("Aggregate Inventory").
-While the Comprehensive Plan Amendment and CUP applications will be processed concurrently, this staff report only addresses the conditional use permit request.
+Concurrently with this Conditional Use Permit ("CUP") request, the Applicant submitted an application for a comprehensive plan amendment to add the approximate 12.37-acre portion of property identified as Tax Lot No. 1414090000101 to Crook County's inventory of Significant Mineral and Aggregate Sites ("Aggregate Inventory").
 The Applicant submitted application on August 2, 2024.
 The application was deemed complete on August 30, 2024.
-The Planning Commission is the decision maker for this request.

-The hearing scheduled for November 13, 2024, is the first evidentiary hearing for this request.
+The Planning Commission held hearings for both the comprehensive plan amendment and conditional use requests on November 13, 2024.
 Newspaper notice of the first evidentiary hearing was published in the Central Oregonian on October 22, 2024.
 Neighbor notice of the first evidentiary hearing was mailed on October 24, 2024.
-The Planning Commission will have the opportunity to visit the site on November 13, prior to the hearing.
-A notice of site visit was mailed to neighbors on November 6, 2024.
+The Planning Commission had the opportunity to visit the site on November 13, prior to the hearing.
+A notice of the site visit was mailed to neighbors on November 6, 2024.